caninetools/canine.tools/index.md

 canine.tools is a collection of open source web apps for all to use.
 We host frontends & services.
 We are LGBTQ+ friendly and accept all!

 #### Frontends
-Private frontends to access services, most of them are proxied through this server.
+Private frontends to access services.
+All services below are proxied.
 This means the service it replaces never sees you coming!
 <div class="card-group">
     <div class="card">
         <div class="card-container">